 How to Create a Patreon for Your YouTube Channel

 Basically, your fans can subscribe to you on Patreon to say thanks for the amazing content you create.
-In general, you can offer different subscription tiers and you can make premium subscriber content — such as additional videos, worksheets, ebooks, and even merchandise — available at different levels as an incentive.
+In general, you can offer different subscription tiers and you can make premium content — such as additional videos, worksheets, e-books, or even merchandise — available at different levels as an incentive.

-Since it’s one of the most well-established players on the market, it offers lots of integrations with platforms like MailChimp, Discord, Vimeo, and Twitch.
+Since it’s one of the best-established players on the market, it offers lots of integrations with platforms like MailChimp, Discord, Vimeo, and Twitch.

 Nonetheless, Patreon is one of the most comprehensive monetization options in the creator economy.
 Want to go for it?
-Let’s get stared on our step-by-step guide on how to create a Patreon page.
+Let’s get started on our step-by-step guide on how to create a Patreon page.